flq/flq.github.io/markdown/2021-03-20-named-deps-net5.md

 <Info>

-Steve will be doing a webinar in the context of Jetbrains' work in the .NET ecosystem.
-See https://info.jetbrains.com/dotnet-webinar-april-2021.html (8th April)
+Steve did a webinar in the context of Jetbrains' work in the .NET ecosystem.
+[See the recording on youtube][recording].

 </Info>